jDomantas/plank/README.md

 * `./tests/compile-fail` - programs that should not build
 * `./tests/pass` - programs that should produce correct output when ran with given input.

 Currently there are only a couple of test programs, but this will be improved over time.
+Or maybe not.
+I probably won't work on this after the semester.